SolaceSamples/solace-samples-dotnet/docs/_tutorials/publish-subscribe.md

 > csc /reference:SolaceSystems.Solclient.Messaging_64.dll /optimize /out:TopicSubscriber.exe  TopicSubscriber.cs
 ```

-You need `SolaceSystems.Solclient.Messaging_64.dll` at compile and runtime time and `libsolclient_64.dll` at runtime in the same directory where your source and executables are.
+You need `SolaceSystems.Solclient.Messaging_64.dll` (or `SolaceSystems.Solclient.Messaging.dll`) at compile and runtime time and `libsolclient.dll` at runtime in the same directory where your source and executables are.

 Both DLLs are part of the Solace C#/.NET API distribution and located in `solclient-dotnet\lib` directory of that distribution.

 ## Sample Output

 First start the `TopicSubscriber.exe` so that it is up and waiting for published messages.
 Then you can use the `TopicPublisher.exe` sample to publish a message.
 Pass your Solace messaging router host name (or IP address) as parameter.